 I like to turn the ziplock bag over on the shelf in the fridge halfway through the marinate time.
 This allows the marinade to drain to the other side and more evenly marinate all the chicken pieces.

 Remove the chicken and keep the ziplock bag with the remaining marinade.
 Add 1/4 cup water to the remaining marinade and to clean out the bag a little, this will be your liquid to pressure cook the chicken.

-In a large non stick or cast iron skillet, add 1 tbsp olive oil and turn onto a medium heat.
+In a large cast iron skillet, add 1 tbsp olive oil and turn onto a medium heat.

 When hot add the chicken thighs skin side down and cook for about 8-10 minutes until skin is browned, then turn and brown the other side for about 2 minutes.

 If you prefer you can use the saute function in your pressure cooker to brown the chicken, but sometimes I find it sticks and it's simpler to brown skin on thighs in my cast iron skillet.